liip/pontsun/docs/installation-for-debian.md

 ## Docker compose

-Default compose binary shipped with Docker is the not the latest.
+Default compose binary shipped with Docker is not the latest.

 Follow the installation procedure: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

+## Network Manager
+You need to configure your network manager to resolve domains *.docker.test to localhost.
+To do so there is two options:
-## Dnsmasq
++ Using Dnsmasq (recommended)
++ Using systemd

+### DnsMask

 Dnsmasq will automatically forward any **\*.docker.test** domain to our local docker infrastructure.